Virtuant/hadoop-admin-2019/docs/optimizing-hbase.md

-## Lab: Optimizing NOSql in Hive and HBase
+## Optimizing NOSql in Hive and HBase

 ----